sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

     > This process takes some minutes installing the `cds` command, which you will use in the next steps.

-    > On MacOS/Linux, you may need to follow the steps as described [here](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).
+    > On MacOS/Linux, you need to follow the steps as described [here](https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally).

-    > If there's an older `@sap/cds` package already installed on the machine, you may have to remove it first; if so, you'll be instructed to do so.
+    > If there's an older `@sap/cds` package already installed on your machine, you have to remove it first; if so, you'll be instructed to do so.

     > In case of problems, see the [Troubleshooting guide](https://cap.cloud.sap/docs/advanced/troubleshooting#npm-installation) in the CAP documentation for more details.